AmirJlr/Web-Scraping/imdb dashboard/README.md

 # dashboard

-first scrape IMDb Top 250 Movies with requests and BeautifulSoup create streamlit dashboard
+- Scrape IMDb Top 250 Movies with requests and BeautifulSoup
+- Create streamlit dashboard
- EDA and Visualize the data
+- EDA and Visualize the data